kvaden19/e-commerce-back-end/README.md

 Why are product_tag and ProductTag both created? product_tag is the one that gets seeded
 Did I need to make a Model ProductTag?
+What's the meaning of the JSON response I get on the PUT method?
+Troubleshoot delete method